Ryo-N7/tvthemes/cran-comments.md

 * Fixed the Title and Description in DESCRIPTION to use title case.
 * Replaced or erased broken examples.
+* Add two dependencies.
+* Deprecated one function.
+* Add tests for fonts.
+* Add more documentation.

 ## Test environments
 * local OS X install, R 3.5.3